Improved lower bounds for the maximum order of an induced acyclic subgraph

 \begin{lem} Let $D$ be a digraph with $c$ connected components.
 Then $\sum_{v} \rho_{D}(v)-c=0$ if and only if every connected component of $D$ is a complete symmetric digraph (namely, a graph which has an arc between every ordered pair of vertices). \end{lem}

-\begin{proof} Let $S$ denote the random FVS produced as an output of the DL algorithm.
+\begin{proof} Let $S$ denote the random FVS produced as an output of the DLL algorithm.
 We have $\E[|S|]= n - \sum_{v \in V(D)} \rho_D(v)$ from Corollary~\ref{cor:DL_expectation}.
 Therefore, the equality $\sum_{v} \rho_{D}(v)-c=0$ holds if and only if $\E[|S|] = n-c$.
 By Proposition~\ref{prop:DL_bound}, the maximum possible value of $|S|$ is also $n-c$.
 Since the average value satisfies $\E[|S|] = n-c$, the random variable $|S|$ must be constant, namely $n-c$.
-It follows that in \emph{every} ordering of the vertices, the DL algorithm produces a FVS of size exactly $n-c$.
+It follows that in \emph{every} ordering of the vertices, the DLL algorithm produces a FVS of size exactly $n-c$.

 From the proof of Proposition~\ref{prop:DL_bound}, each connected component of $D$ has at least one vertex not in $S$.
 We have exactly $c$ elements not in $S$, which forces exactly one element from each connected component not to be in $S$ for every ordering of the vertices.
 This latter condition forces each connected component to be a complete symmetric digraph.
 Indeed, if a connected component were not a complete symmetric digraph, there would exist two vertices $u$ and $v$ such that (i) $u$ and $v$ are nonadjacent, (ii) $u\to v$ but $v\nrightarrow u$, or (iii) $v\to u$ but $u\nrightarrow v$.
 In all of these cases, the vertex order in which $u$ and $v$ appear as the last two vertices will produce a feedback vertex set not containing $u$ and $v$.
-This is because, in such an ordering, neither $u$ nor $v$ has both a right in-neighbor \emph{and} a right out-neighbor; so, they do not belong to the feedback vertex set produced by the DL algorithm. \end{proof}
+This is because, in such an ordering, neither $u$ nor $v$ has both a right in-neighbor \emph{and} a right out-neighbor; so, they do not belong to the feedback vertex set produced by the DLL algorithm. \end{proof}